 How to create a house cleaning estimate form

 Creating a house cleaning estimate form allows you to present accurate estimates to each new customer.

-There are a number of ways that you can go about creating estimates, and it could be hard to know where to start.
+Drawing from our experience, there are a number of ways that you can go about creating estimates, and it can be hard to know where to start.
 We’ve outlined some steps to guide you through the initial process.

 Select a template format

 You have several options when it comes to creating your estimate templates, including the format in which you make them.